road-core/service/README.md

          ```bash
             ./scripts/generate-certs.sh
          ```
-      2. Update OLS Configuration: Modify your config.yaml to include paths to your certificate and its private key:
+      2. Update RCS Configuration: Modify your config.yaml to include paths to your certificate and its private key:
          ```yaml
-            ols_config:
+            rcs_config:
                tls_config:
                   tls_certificate_path: /full/path/to/certs/cert.pem
                   tls_key_path: /full/path/to/certs/key.pem
          ```
-      3. Launch OLS with HTTPS: After applying the above configurations, OLS will run over HTTPS.
+      3. Launch RCS with HTTPS: After applying the above configurations, RCS will run over HTTPS.

-   3. Configuring OLS in OpenShift:
+   3. Configuring RCS in OpenShift:

       For deploying in OpenShift, Service-Served Certificates can be utilized.
-Update your ols-config.yaml as shown below, based on the example provided in the examples directory:
+Update your rcs-config.yaml as shown below, based on the example provided in the examples directory:

       ```yaml
-         ols_config:
+         rcs_config:
             tls_config:
                tls_certificate_path: /app-root/certs/cert.pem
                tls_key_path: /app-root/certs/key.pem